Medically reviewed by Drugs.com. Last updated on Mar 4, 2022.

 Using ibuprofen while you are pregnant can harm your unborn baby.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

-Check with your doctor immediately if blurred vision, difficulty in reading, or any other change in vision occurs during or after you receive ibuprofen.
-Your doctor may want you to have your eyes checked by an ophthalmologist (eye doctor).
+Check with your doctor immediately if blurred vision, difficulty in reading, or any other change in color vision occurs during or after treatment.
+Your doctor may want you or your child to have your eyes checked by an ophthalmologist (eye doctor).

-Call your doctor right away if you or your child starts to have a stiff neck, drowsiness, fever, a general feeling of illness, a headache, loss of appetite, nausea, stiff neck or back, or vomiting.
-These could be symptoms of a serious condition called meningitis.
+Check with your doctor right away if you or your child starts to have a stiff neck, drowsiness, fever, severe headache, nausea or vomiting, painful eye movements, or eye sensitivity to light.
+These could be symptoms of a serious condition called aseptic meningitis syndrome (AMS).

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.